Me Time (film): Plot

-Best friends since high school, Sonny and Huck stopped meeting up every year on Huck's birthday 15 years ago when Sonny had a near death experience.
+Best friends since high school, Sonny and Huck stopped meeting up every year on Huck's birthday 15 years ago following a near death experience Sonny went through.

 Now Sonny is a stay-at-home dad, putting all of his focus on his family.
 Huck contacts him, as he does every year, for the annual celebration.
 Not wanting to attend, Sonny finds himself with some "me time" for the first time in years while his wife and kids are away.

 After only a few days, Sonny is bored.
 He plays golf every day but is terrible, partakes of massive amounts of food at a big barbecue a few days in a row but projectile vomits, none of his friends can participate with him so he's lonely and bored and his kids don't seem to miss him.
 Sonny ends up going to Huck's wild weekend birthday bash.
 Arriving at the meeting point, everyone is skinny dipping.
 Afterwards they load onto Huck's chartered bus and put on matching track suits.

 Meanwhile, Sonny's wife Maya and kids get a visit at the place her parents have taken them to from her wealthy client Armando, who Sonny fears is interested in her.

 The bus dumps the party group in the desert, where there are communal yurts set up, and the plan is to forage for their food.
 They are given hardware to do it, so Sonny heads off to do number two.
 A mountain lion chases him, but he wards it off by stabbing it with an EpiPen, and is nicknamed Big Dog.
 That evening, when Sonny calls his family, he finds out Armando visited them by seaplane.
 Sonny gets jealous when he hears that Armando is offering Maya a big project.
 The call escalates into a big shouting match until they hang up on him.